Where Are You Going, Alfonso XII?

 Where Are You Going, Alfonso XII? (¿Dónde vas, Alfonso XII?) is a 1959 Spanish historical drama film directed by Luis César Amadori and starring Paquita Rico and Vicente Parra.
-It portrays the life of Alfonso XII of Spain and Maria de las Mercedes.
-It was followed by a sequel Alfonso XII and María Cristina the following year.
+It portrays the romance between Alfonso XII of Spain and his wife Maria de las Mercedes.
+Their marriage only lasted five months and three days before the 18-year-old queen died of typhoid fever.

+The film was followed by a sequel Alfonso XII and María Cristina the following year.